What’s the best way to rapidly reduce swelling after jaw surgery?

 Is it worth it to take extra measures to reduce swelling and pain faster?
 I think so.
 You might have read on other sites, or heard from your surgeon, that the swelling can sometimes take 4 months to go away.
 4 months!!
 I remember thinking, heck no, that’s not gonna be me, especially for the visible, external swelling.
 I was ready to get back to my normal life, and did not really feel like waiting 4 months.
 I believed it was possible to do better than this, and now I know it’s possible — using myself as my own guinea pig.

-Are you looking for more tips on how to rapidly reduce swelling after jaw surgery?
+Are you looking for more after jaw surgery recovery strategies?

-Yay.
-Then you may want to check out my Super Cheap and Good Ebook Guide to Reduce Swelling After Jaw Surgery.
+Then you may want to check out After Jaw Surgery, my Ultimate Guide to Jaw Surgery Recovery.

 – More easy ways to rapidly reduce swelling after jaw surgery in your face and neck

-- A comprehensive list of inexpensive supplements you should invest in
+– A comprehensive list of inexpensive supplements that are actually worth it

-- Recovery nutrition – what you need to know, and a few surprise no-nos
+– Recovery nutrition: what you need to know, and a few no-nos that will surprise you

 – Fun inspiration for your recovery, and why you should get excited now!